Maxga/Crunchy-Streamer/README.md

 ## Workflow

-During the script execution, it will first ask for series title (e.g. One Piece), it will search all animes and present you option, from which you have to choose which series to watch.
+During the script execution, it will first ask for a series title (e.g. One Piece), it will then search all animes and present you results, from which you have to choose which series to watch.

-Afterwards it will present you with options for all series, you have to select the series.
+Afterwards it will present you with options for all seasons of that show, you have to select the season.

 Then it will present you with all episodes for that season, from which you have to select the episodes you want to watch.